LaVar Ball condemned for 'inappropriate' comment to female ESPN host on air

 At the end of the show, Qerim supposedly alluded to the comments made by Ball, saying “If anyone’s calling HR today, it’s me.”

-The ESPN released a statement condemning the comments made by Ball and said he was made aware of that.
+ESPN released a statement condemning the comments made by Ball and said he was made aware of that.

 “LaVar Ball’s comment to Molly Qerim Rose was completely inappropriate and we made him aware of that,” the statement read, according to Larry Brown Sports.